UKCloud/documentation/articles/shared/shared-ref-rhui-3.md

 ### Intended audience

 This article is intended for customers who have migrated to RHUI v3.
+If you need information for RHUI 2, see [*Red Hat Update Infrastructure overview (RHUI 2)*](shared-ref-rhui.md).

 ## Repository groups